European Traveler

 Driving to Mont St Michel in Basse Normandie

 Driving to Mont St Michel is a good option, as it makes sightseeing in the region much easier.
-Mont St Michel is around 15 km off the Autoroute A84 (exit 33) that connects Rennes and Caen – the coastal road has better views than the larger N175 route nationale.
+Mont St Michel is around 15 km off the Autoroute A84 (exit 33) that connects Rennes and Caen – the coastal road has better views than the faster N175 route nationale.

 Huge parking lots are available at Beauvoir – it is no longer possible to get closer to Mont St Michel by car than these parking lots.
 Hotel guests and disabled visitors are allowed to use the parking lots closest to the shuttle bus departure points.